AcrylicMadness/NetRoute/README.md

 // Here is where you run your request.
 NetRequest(url: requestUrl, type: .GET).run()
 ```
 > When setting up the request URL be consider using `https` instead of `http`.
-Using unsecure connections is unreccomended by Apple and causes different problems with Application Transport Security.
+Using insecure connections is unrecommended by Apple and causes different problems with Application Transport Security

 ### Handle the response

+Use `completionHandler` to handle the response when the request is done.

 ```swift
 import NetRoute